mooleshacat/minerboot/README.md

 ### MinerBoot Features:

 - Self update -- *under development*
-- Updates system / NVIDIA apt packages
+- Update system / NVIDIA apt packages
-- Reboots if driver update is detected
+- Reboot if driver update is detected
 - Enables persistance mode
 - Enables max GPU power (watts) -- *under development, only counts GPU's so far*
 - Enables max GPU speed (frequency) -- *under development*
 - Executes the miner bin -- *under development*
 - Monitors the miner bin -- *under development*
+- Easy to understand documentation -- *under development*

 ----
 ### MinerBoot does NOT:

+- Teach you Cryptocurrency
+- Teach you UNIX/Shell scripting
 - Download / install NVIDIA drivers for you
 - Download / build / configure miners for you
 - Locate a mining pool for you